Ememme/website/README.md

 After finishing *Learn Enough* Git to be Dangerous, I'll know enough Git to be *dangerous*.

 This means I'll be able to use Git to track changes in my projects, back up data, and collaborate with other users of Git.

+And if you do not know how to use Git you can always refer to [Git Help](http://help.github.com)